XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

 6. Implement `UpdateAsync` by returning `Task.CompletedTask`.
-We aren't storing the data anywhere but in memory so there's no work to do.
+The code isn't storing the data anywhere except memory so there's no work to do.

 7. Implement `DeleteAsync` just like `AddAsync`; remove the item from the dictionary and return `Task.CompletedTask`.